 Our overall business entails the risk of medical liability claims.
 Although we and our affiliated professionals carry insurance covering medical malpractice claims in amounts that we believe are appropriate in light of the risks attendant to the services rendered, successful medical liability claims could result in substantial damage awards that exceed the limits of our and those affiliated professionals' insurance coverage.
 We carry or will carry professional liability insurance for the Company and each of our healthcare professionals.
 Additionally, all of the network providers that contract or will contract with us separately carry or will carry professional liability insurance for themselves and their healthcare professionals.
 Professional liability insurance is expensive and insurance premiums may increase significantly in the future, particularly as we expand our services.
-As a result, adequate professional liability insurance may not be available to us and our affiliated professionals in the future at acceptable costs or at all, which may negatively impact our and our affiliated professionals' adversely affect our overall business and operations.
+As a result, adequate professional liability insurance may not be available to us and our affiliated professionals' ability to provide services to members, and thereby adversely affect our overall business and operations.